How To Build A Water Storage System For Long-Term Emergencies

 1. Food Grade Plastic Containers

-The advantages of plastic are plentiful.
 It’s lightweight, durable, cheap, easy to come by, and replaceable.

-Unfortunately, plastic also has some serious disadvantages too.
+Unfortunately, plastic also has some serious disadvantages.

-But, if stored properly, there’s less risk of these problems (so long as you occasionally replace your water) – we’ll hit details on this later.
+Just make sure you occasionally replace your water – we’ll hit details on this later.

 By far my favorite plastic container (and favorite containers overall) is The 5 Gallon Legacy Premium Water Storage System.